Four-Year Entry Level Pharm. D. Program | Other

 The Early Decision application deadline is SEPTEMBER 1 prior to the academic year for which admission is sought (see Admission section for application procedures).
 The College of Pharmacy's Admission's Committee will contact all Early Decision applicants by October 31 regarding a decision.

 PLEASE NOTE: If you are offered admission to Howard University's College of Pharmacy as an Early Decision applicant, you are obligated to accept the offer and you will not be permitted to apply to other PharmCAS institutions.

 The Entry-level Pharm.D. degree curriculum provides students with the knowledge and skills to practice pharmaceutical care.
-The curriculum comprises courses in the biomedical sciences (anatomy, biochemistry, microbiology, physiology, pharmacology and biostatistics), pharmaceutical sciences (pharmaceutical math, physical pharmacy, drug delivery and dosage forms, biopharmaceutics and pharmacokinetics, biomedicinal chemistry and biotechnology), clinical and administrative sciences (pathophysiology, pharmacotherapy, drug information, management and pharmacoepidemiology) and pharmacy practice (dispensing, jurisprudence, contemporary pharmacy practice, pharmacy and U.S. healthcare, drugs and society and ethics).
+The curriculum comprises courses in biomedical sciences (anatomy, biochemistry, microbiology, physiology, pharmacology, and biostatistics), pharmaceutical sciences (pharmaceutical math, physical pharmacy, drug delivery, and dosage forms, biopharmaceutics and pharmacokinetics, biomedicinal chemistry and biotechnology), clinical and administrative sciences (pathophysiology, pharmacotherapy, drug information, management, and pharmacoepidemiology) and pharmacy practice (dispensing, jurisprudence, contemporary pharmacy practice, pharmacy and U.S. healthcare, drugs and society and ethics).

 Tuition information for the College of Pharmacy [Entry Level Pharm.
-D. & PBS Pharm.
-D. degree programs ONLY] Per Semester (Click Here )
+D. & Non-Traditional Pharm.
+D. degree programs ONLY] Per Semester (Click Here)